 The dry season is from April to October.
 It is a little bit cooler with July and August being the coolest due to the maraamu Southeast trade winds.
 The dry season is still sunny and pleasant but is cooler and a little less wet and muggy.

-How Safe is Tahiti?
+How Safe Is Tahiti?

 Tahiti is a very safe and pleasant travel destination.
 Remember, you must have ID with you at all times.